nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `find hotel` returns `D’ Hotel` and `Shangri-La Hotels and Resorts`
-* `find bay` returns `Gardens by the Bay` and `Marina Bay Sands` Expected Outcome for `find bay`:
+* `find bay` returns `Gardens by the Bay` and `Marina Bay Sands`

+Expected Outcome for `find bay`:
   ADD A SCREENSHOT HERE !!!!!!!!!!!!!!!!!!!!!!!

 ### Deleting a contact: `delete`

-Deletes the specified contact from the contact list.
+Deletes the specified contact from the contact list, either by name or index.

 Format: `delete INDEX`